 - Review County policies and procedures to ensure compliance with federal, state, and County requirements.

-- Provide oversight to the legal functions being performed on behalf of the County with respect to paternity establishment and child support enforcement and with respect to mental health commitments.
+- Provide oversight to the legal functions being performed on behalf of the County with respect to paternity establishment, child support enforcement, and mental health commitments.

 Historically, the functions of Corporation Counsel for Sheboygan County have been performed by a private law firm on a contract basis.
 The law firm is Hopp Neumann Humke LLP.
-This contact was been periodically reviewed and renewed by the County.
-By agreement with the Human Resources Committee and the County Administrator, Attorney Carl K. Buesing is the designated Sheboygan County Corporation Counsel and lead contact person.
-Attorney Buesing also has been named by the County Administrator to serve on his informal "cabinet" of key advisors.
+This contract was been periodically reviewed and renewed by the County.
+By agreement with the Human Resources Committee and the County Administrator, Attorney Crystal H. Fieber is the designated Sheboygan County Corporation Counsel and lead contact person.
+Attorney Fieber also has been named by the County Administrator to serve on his informal "cabinet" of key advisors.

-Attorney Buesing and Attorney Crystal Fieber are the firm members who primarily handle the duties of the Corporation Counsel.
-Other firm members assist intermittently with County business including Attorney Phil Mueller who provides guidance to the County Treasurer, Attorney Herb Humke who assists in litigation, Attorney Michael Bauer who works on public records and open meetings issues, Attorney Oliver Bauer who focuses on real estate and environmental protection matters, and Attorney Paul Dirkse who supports the County mental health and child support enforcement functions.
+Other firm members assist intermittently with County business including Attorney Phil Mueller who provides guidance to the County Treasurer, Attorney Herb Humke who assists in litigation, Attorney Michael Bauer who works on real estate and public records issues, Attorney Oliver Bauer who focuses on enforcement actions, and Attorney Paul Dirkse who supports the County mental health and child support enforcement functions.
 The overall services provided to the County are coordinated by Dianne Hohenstern, legal assistant.